iToolShare Logo

 8K Blu-ray & Advanced HDR Technologies

-* As 8K TVs become mainstream, Blu-ray may evolve to support 8K resolution and next-gen HDR formats.
+* As 8K TVs become mainstream, Blu-ray may evolve to support 8K resolution and next-gen HDR formats including HDR10+ Adaptive and Dolby Vision IQ with Precision Detail.

 Improved Disc Storage Capacity

-* Future Blu-ray discs may store over 200GB to support higher bitrates and lossless video compression.
+* Future Blu-ray discs may store over 200GB using multi-layer and holographic storage technology to support higher bitrates and lossless video compression.

 A Hybrid Approach: Physical & Digital Integration

-* Some Blu-ray editions already include digital copies via Movies Anywhere, UltraViolet, and Vudu.
+* Some Blu-ray editions already include digital copies via Movies Anywhere and Vudu.

-* Future discs might incorporate cloud syncing for digital access alongside physical ownership.
+* Future discs might incorporate NFC tags or QR codes for instant cloud syncing, providing digital access alongside physical ownership.

 A Growing Market for Film Enthusiasts & Collectors